Rules

 - Total games won against each other.

-- Total games won first round of the season.
+- Total games won during the first half of the season.

 - Coin toss between Captains or Co-captains.